its-parmiss/Colorectal-cancer-classification---Transfer-learning-project/README.md

 # Colorectal Cancer Detection Code Explanation

-This code is designed to create a model for detecting colorectal cancer using PyTorch.
+This code is designed to create a model for detecting colorectal cancer using PyTorch as the course project of COMP6321, Fall 2023 semester in Groupe H. The details of the task can be found in the project explanation.
+Here are some headlines:
+#### - Utilizing CNNs for Real-World Image Classification
+- Apply CNN models to diverse image classification challenges and datasets.
+- Investigate knowledge transfer between different applications using pre-trained models.

+#### - Transfer Learning Across Applications
+- Test the adaptability of pre-trained models on diverse datasets.
+- Evaluate the efficacy of transferring learned features between applications.

+#### - Optimizing CNNs for Real-World Applications
+- Train, fine-tune, and assess CNN models for specific real-world uses.
+- Conduct comprehensive evaluations to gauge model performance in practical scenarios.

+In the following sections, the whole architecture and procedure of the code are explained.

 ## Library Import
 The code begins by importing necessary libraries such as `torch`, `numpy`, `torchvision`, `seaborn`, and `sklearn`.
 These libraries provide functionalities for array operations, deep learning, data visualization, and machine learning respectively.